Nebraska is a 2013 dramedy directed by Alexander Payne

 - Butt Monkey: Woody and David can qualify.

-- Deliberately Monochrome: The movie being shot in Black & White adds to the bleak, somber feel of it all.
+- Deliberately Monochrome: The movie being in Black & White adds to the bleak, somber feel of it all.

 - Determinator: Nothing will stop Woody from getting his million dollars, no matter how many people tell him it's a scam.